 Second, I want to address allegations that I have failed to tell the truth about my involvement in these resignations.
 These attacks on my integrity have been very painful to me.
 Now, to be sure, I have been — I should have been more precise when discussing this matter.
 I understand why some of my statements generated confusion, and I have subsequently tried to clarify my words.
 My misstatements were my mistakes, no one else’s, and I accept complete and full responsibility here, as well.
 That said, I’ve always sought the truth, in every aspect of my professional and personal life.
 This matter has been no exception.
 I never sought to mislead or deceive the Congress or the American people.
 To the contrary, I have been extremely forthcoming with information.
 As a result, this committee has thousands of pages of internal Justice Department communications and hours of interviews with department officials.
 And I’m here today to do my part to ensure that all facts about this matter are brought to light.
 These are not the actions of someone with something to hide.

-SEN. PATRICK LEAHY: Today, the Department of Justice is experiencing a crisis of leadership, perhaps unrivalled during its 137-year history.
-There’s a growing scandal swirling around the dismissal and replacement of several prosecutors and persistent efforts to undermine and marginalize career lawyers in the civil rights division and elsewhere in the department.
+SEN. PATRICK LEAHY: Today, the Department of Justice is experiencing a crisis of leadership, perhaps unrivaled during its 137-year history.
+There’s a growing scandal swirling around the dismissal and replacement of several prosecutors and persistent efforts to undermine and marginalize career lawyers in the Civil Rights Division and elsewhere in the department.
 We heard disturbing reports that politics played a role in the growing number of cases.
 And I’ve warned for years against the lack of prosecutorial experience and judgment throughout the leadership ranks of the department.
 We’re seeing the results, amid rising crime and rampant war profiteering, abandonment of civil rights and voting rights enforcement efforts, and lack of accountability.
 It appears the Justice Department may be losing its way.

 The Department of Justice should never be reduced to another political arm of the White House, this White House or any White House.
 The Department of Justice must be worthy of its name.
 The trust and confidence of the American people and federal law enforcement must be restored.